Decoherence rate expression due to air molecule scattering in spatial qubits: Wavelength-independent decoherence rate for Air molecule scattering

 We label this decoherence rate `Int-B', referring to the Interpolation proposed by Biswas et al. This interpolation gives a sharp switch between the wavelength limits, as can be seen from fig.~\ref{fig:comparison}. \item {\bf Smooth interpolation}: Another possible interpolation was presented in ref.~\cite{carlesso2016decoherence} by Carlesso et al.:

 Using the hyperbolic tangent function gives a smoother transition between the wavelength regimes, as can be seen in fig.~\ref{fig:comparison}.
 We label this decoherence function `Int-C', referring to the Interpolation proposed by Carlesso et al. \item {\bf Saturated SWL}: When the physical situation is such that $\lambda_\text{air}<\Delta x$, i.e. the SWL is applicable, using the long-wavelength limit overestimates the decoherence rate.
 This can be understood intuitively from the approximations and was shown in more detail in ref.~\cite{Fragolino:2023agd}.
 In ref.~\cite{Romero_Isart_2011} Romero-Isart showed that taking the wavelength instead of the superposition width as the resolved length scale decreases this overestimation of the decoherence.
-They give the decoherence as $\Gamma = \Lambda \lambda_\text{air}^2$ to account for the saturation effect in the SWL limit.
+They give the decoherence as $\Gamma = \Lambda \lambda_\text{air}^2$ (rather than the usual $\Gamma = \Lambda \Delta x^2$ in the LWL) to account for the saturation effect in the SWL limit.
 Replacing $\Delta x$ by $\lambda_\text{air}$ in eq.~\eqref{eq:deco-lwl} gives:

 This is not an interpolation but a modified LWL (as such, we label it `M-LWL') sometimes used in literature.
-How well this decoherence function holds up depends on the superposition size, and we have not considered it in fig.~\ref{fig:comparison}. \end{itemize}
+How well this decoherence function holds up depends on the superposition size, and we have not considered it in fig.~\ref{fig:comparison}, where it would give a line parallel to the SWL line. \end{itemize}